cmoad/drupal-heroku/README.md

 The repository is a sandbox for trying to run Drupal on Heroku.
 There are still some issues that need to be resolved:

 * **ISSUE**: Drupal requires that its public filesystem is within the Drupal root.
 Heroku's app filesystem is read-only, so this is not possible.
 This is primarily a problem because you cannot enable CSS and JS aggregation.
 That's pretty much a requirement for running Drupal in production since IE only supports 32 stylesheets.
-This is easily exceeded once you add a handful of modules.
+This is easily exceeded once you add a handful of modules. (**Confirmed by Heroku support on 2013-11-11**)

 ## Setup Notes